 Stroman going to the Mets could be a good thing for the Giants if they decide to trade ace Madison Bumgarner between now and the MLB trade deadline on Wednesday.

 With Stroman off the board, teams like the Yankees, Twins, Braves and Astros have one less option to go after, so they could turn their attention to Bumgarner.
 If those contenders get desperate enough, they may be forced to increase their offer to president of baseball operations Farhan Zaidi.

-As for what the Blue Jays got in return for Stroman, The Athletic's Ken Rosenthal reported Sunday, citing sources, that the Mets are sending pitching prospects Anthony Kay and Simeon Woods-Richardson to Toronto.
+As for what the Blue Jays got in return for Stroman, the Mets are sending pitching prospects Anthony Kay and Simeon Woods-Richardson to Toronto.
 Those were the Mets' No. 4 and No. 6 prospects, respectively, according to MLB Pipeline.